hddm-devs/hddm/README.rst

 Getting started
 ===============

-Check out the documentation_ for a tutorial_ for how to use HDDM.
+Check out the documentation_ or the tutorial_ on how to use HDDM.

 Join our low-traffic `mailing list`_.